 Room temperature egg.
 If you forget to take your egg out of the fridge ahead of time, place it in a cup of warm water for about 10 minutes.

 Ginger.
-One full tablespoon of ground ginger brings the ginger flavor home and adds a zippy bite.
+One full tablespoon of ground ginger brings the ginger flavor home and adds a zippy bite to this soft gingerbread cookie recipe without molasses.
+For best results and flavor, make sure your ginger is fresh.

 Black pepper.
 A little bit of black pepper adds mild spiciness to the cookies.

 Cayenne pepper.
-I think all the best gingerbread cookie recipes have cayenne pepper in them.
-Just ⅛ teaspoon adds a little bit of heat without being over the top about it.
-If this makes you nervous, you can leave it out.
+Just ⅛ teaspoon adds a little bit of heat without being over the top.
+You can leave it out if you're not so sure about this.

 Turbinado sugar.
 I like to roll these cookies in turbinado sugar, which is a coarse grain sugar.
 Just because it’s crunchy and sparkly.
-You can absolutely use white granulated sugar.
+You can also use white granulated sugar.

 Browned Butter Frosting